 Yes and no… The TSA won’t mind if you bring ‘nips’ through in your liquids bag (as long as you are over the age of 21), but most airlines have rules stating only flight attendants can serve alcoholic beverages.
 If you decided to bring your own shot bottles onboard in your carry-on bag, you would need to be very discreet about consuming them, or they will be confiscated by the crew.
 For bottles larger than a nip, they would have to be packed in your checked baggage.

-Can I Bring Medical Marijuana On An Airplane?
+Can I Bring Medical Marijuana or CBD Oil On An Airplane?

 Can I Take An Electronic Cigarette On An Airplane?

 UPDATE – TSA has just banned electronic cigarette devices from checked baggage – they MUST be packed in your carry on and may not be recharged during flight.
 The TSA does not ban e-cigs from going through security, but you must pack them appropriately and then once aboard the plane – YOU CANNOT USE THEM.
 No-Smoking regulations on airplanes and in airports apply to e-cigarettes as well.
 To pack your e-cig, separate all the components, placing liquid in your 3-1-1 bag, charger with your other electronics, and the e-cig tube in an easily visible place in your bag.

 Can I Take Liquid Medications On An Airplane?

 The TSA waives the 3.4 ounce restrictions for both perscription and over-the-counter medications that are necessary for a traveler’s health.
 You should speak with the screener in advance and let them know that you have a medical condition that requires medication and identify it for the screener.
 You should pack the medication in a see-through bag that is seperate from your 1 quart liquids bag.

 Can I Take More Than 3 ounces Of Baby Food On An Airplane?